 "And I'll do what it takes to save what's precious to me."
 Homura whispered.
 Then, she turned her attention back to the bandaged swordsman - her eyes retaining their steely glare as Kyouko felt a pang of sympathy and understanding.

 As Kaito continued to walk towards Homura, the black-haired girl suddenly released the arrow in a beam of purple energy as it flew at her adversary at an incredible speed.
 However, the bandaged swordsman quickly slashed with his sword as he sliced the arrow in half a millisecond before it reached his face.
 Taking advantage of Homura's surprise, Kaito raced forward and lunged.
-Homura, recovering quickly, leapt up above the attack as shining, white wings protruded from her back, readying another arrow.
-Kaito flung his hand upwards as a volley of kunais sliced through the air towards Homura as she barrel-rolled out of the way and released another arrow.
+Homura, recovering quickly, leapt up above the attack as shining, white wings protruded from her back, and readied another arrow.
+Kaito flung his hand upwards as a volley of kunais sliced through the air towards Homura.
+The raven-haired archer barrel-rolled out of the way and released another arrow.
 Kaito jumped backwards as the arrow splintered the shingles in front of his feet.
 Homura quickly landed, readying yet another arrow in the span of half a second.
-She fired as Kaito propelled himself backwards with a flip; the arrow sailing harmlessly above his body.
+She fired as Kaito propelled himself backwards with a flip - the arrow sailing harmlessly above his body.